glangsto/gr-detect_cc/README.md

 1. eventwrite.grc - Event detection (python) with writing of events and logging a summary.

-The data go into the _events_ directory one directory up from the current directory.
+The data go into the _events_ directory, one directory up from the current directory.

 The '*.eve' files contain example event observations.